hscleandro/FUNN-MG/README.md

 Funn-mg supports three types of files from different analyzes: KAAS output, Kaiju output, proteomic analysis (amino acids fasta sequence).
 The ids of each analysis must be the same for each sample.

-*Warning*: Only KAAS output data is required for tool execution.
+*Warning*: Only KAAS output data is required for tool execution, the other analyzes are optional.

 * **KAAS output, example:**
 ```